nayere6342/sep11-freedom-project/blog/entry01.md

 // Check out https://kaboomjs.com#AreaComp for everything area() provides
 ```

 First part of the code fully loads all the assets.
 Then it gets the texture for those assets.
 For example `"/sprites/grass.png"` the code first gets into the folder called; `sprites`.
 After that, it gets the file called; `grass.png` Like I said before, I also think that _kaboom.js_ can be used for collision handling.
-This is great for giving life throughout your game overall in a this type of space.
-As I just said, I believe
+This is great for giving life throughout your game overall in this type of space.
+As I just said, I believe collision handling can be great for giving life throughout your game as well as letting the player have more freedom in the game.
+For example the player has a fully customizable room where they can move everything by push.
+Or even a ball pit where all the balls in the pit are callable when the player moves around in the pit.

 ---